Please visit us in our new office, Business Building 102!

 Please review the required steps via our Guide for Hiring International Students.

-- International students can only work on campus jobs (not off campus).
+- International students can only work on campus jobs (not off campus) and cannot acceed 20 hours per week

-- International students must apply for a social security (SS) card OR already have a SS card to work on campus:
+- International students must apply for a social security (SS) card OR already have a SS card in order to start work on campus:

 - When completing paperwork, HR will accept a 'SS card receipt' in order for the student to be hired and start working.